Pursuing a future

 NICHOLS SCHOOL

--Varsity Club Hockey: (9th, 10th, 11th)
+-Varsity Club Hockey: (9th, 10th, 11th, 12th grade)

 -JV baseball: (9th grade)